crate/crate/docs/sql/statements/copy-from.rst

   data should be put.

 :uri:
-  An expression which evaluates to a URI as defined in `RFC2396`_.
+  An :ref:`expression <gloss-expression>` which evaluates to a URI as defined in `RFC2396`_.
 The supported schemes are listed above.
 The last part of the path may also contain ``*`` wildcards to match multiple files.

 .. _sql-copy-from-clauses: